gabledata/recap-website/docs/integrations/postgresql.md

 ## Limitations and Constraints

-The conversion functions raise a `ValueError` exception if the conversion is not possible due to the PostgreSQL data type being unknown.
+The conversion functions raise a `ValueError` exception if the conversion is not possible.